-In response to recommendations from the National Academies of Sciences, Engineering and Medicine (NASEM), FDA is developing a national-level system dynamics model of the opioid crisis, with the goal of informing potential regulatory actions that may make meaningful gains in addressing the crisis.
-The primary objectives of the model are threefold: help FDA and other stakeholders identify high-impact interventions, assess potential unanticipated consequences of potential policies, and identify needs for further research.
-Model development began in 2018 and has involved a strong collaboration of opioids, modeling, policy, and implementation experts.
-To date, this effort has resulted in development of an initial model and a framework for its use in policy analysis.
-Continued efforts will further enhance the model, implement a policy analysis service and disseminate findings.
+In response to recommendations from the National Academies of Sciences, Engineering and Medicine (NASEM) in 2017, FDA is undertaking efforts to incorporate a systems approach into considerations about the public health impacts of the opioid crisis.
+In collaboration with external experts, FDA has developed a national-level system dynamics model of the opioid crisis, called SOURCE (Simulation of Opioid Use, Response, Consequences, and Effects).
+The primary objectives of the model are threefold: help FDA and other stakeholders identify high-impact opioid-related interventions, assess potential unanticipated consequences of potential policies, and identify needs for further research.
+Model development began in 2018 and has involved a strong collaboration of opioid, modeling, policy, and implementation experts.
+FDA is also working to incorporate a supporting analysis service to facilitate engagement with SOURCE by FDA decision-makers.
+The support service also aims to leverage complementary qualitative and quantitative modeling approaches as part of the toolkit of resources informing FDA’s policy assessments.

 Introduction to the Modeling Effort